The Aboriginal Child & Youth Wellness Program

 Outreach Services:

 Outreach Services are provided through the Aboriginal Homeless Outreach and Homeless Outreach teams.
-These services are designed to help clients find suitable, affordable, safe living units.
+These services are designed to help clients find, or stay in, suitable, affordable, safe living units.
 This service is also offered the community.
-A housing list can be obtained to view available rental information within the community.
-Case planning is provided and support to access the various resources needed by each person is provided.
+An interactive housing list can be obtained to view available rental information within the community.
+Case planning and support to access the various resources needed by each person are provided.

 Field Trips